US-GHG-Center/RetrievalToolbox.jl/docs/src/julia/develop.md

 new_sif = MySIFRadiance(u"W/m^2/sr/μm", u"nm");
 ```

 Now, RetrievalToolbox provides a `get_SIF_radiance` function that we used earlier evaluate the SIF radiance at some wavelength or wavenumber.
-Let's try to use it here to get the SIF at 725 nm:
+Let's try to use it here to get the SIF radiance (of `new_sif`, which is an object of our new type `MySIFRadiance`) at 725 nm:

 ```@repl sif
 RE.get_SIF_radiance(new_sif, 725.0u"nm")